saman1357/myloans-capstone-project/.github/ISSUE_TEMPLATE/user-stories.md

 ---

 # User story
-As a user, I want to see a list of all things (money or other items) that i have lent to or borrowed from others, so that i don't forget them.
+e.g. As a user, I want to see a list of all things (money or other items) that i have lent to or borrowed from others, so that i don't forget them.

 # Acceptance criteria